 August 20, 2020:The General Ordinance was referred to a public hearing at the Town Council meeting on this date.

-October 1, 2020: The hearing on General Ordinance Item 2020-192 (amended) was continued to the Town Council meeting on this date.
+October 15, 2020: A public hearing on proposed Zoning Amendment Item 2020-193 has been noticed for the Town Council meeting on this date.

 What is a short-term rental?